SAIC-MONTREAL/SAGE/README.md

 python $SMARTHOME_ROOT/bin/update_smartthings.py
 ```

 3 - Take a photo of each of your devices (try to include a bit of the surroundings).
 Put all of the photos under user_device_images, with the name of each photo being <device_id>.jpg.
 This is to use the device disambiguation tool.
-For an example, see [here](https://github.com/SAIC-MONTREAL/SAGE/tree/main/sage/testing/assets/images) for an example.
+See [here](https://github.com/SAIC-MONTREAL/SAGE/tree/main/sage/testing/assets/images) for an example.

 4 - Run the demo script